 March 7 is within our "Week 1" (March 3-9, 2020) for the charts in Section 2.
-Recall that Week 1 was the last week before the COVID quarantines took effect, but the number of crashes for the comparisons have been updated to be the average of the first ten weeks in 2020..
-It is strictly coincidental that this was the week in which the fatality counts for 2019 and 2020 became identical.
+Recall that Week 1 was the last week before the COVID quarantines took effect, but the number of crashes for the comparisons have been updated to be the average of the first ten weeks in 2020.
+It is strictly co-incidental that this was the week in which the fatality counts for 2019 and 2020 became identical.
 As can be seen from the chart, the 2020 increase in fatalities continued past March 7, and it was not zero again until March 29, well after the first quarantines had taken effect.
 This chart extends until May 16, 2020, and it will not be updated.
+See the next section for a continuation of the chart above, which will be updated weekly, bringing it up to date.